-No. Procedure Time to complete Cost to complete the connected pipe's diameter) Here, it is assumed that 100 cubic meters can be delivered in 24 hours.
-26 Obtain telephone line 7 days AZN 200 27 Obtain approval of construction and put it into operation After BuildCo completes construction, a commission will examine the building quality and determine the feasibility of putting the building into operation.
-The commission consists of representatives from the state control authorities, especially the Architecture and City Building Department, and representatives of organizations for ecology, energy, sanitation, supply, and fire inspection.
-10 days no charge 28 Register building with Real Estate Registry This procedure is governed by the Civil Code of the Azerbaijan Republic and the Law of the Azerbaijan Republic on State Registry of Real Estate.
-Attached to the application must be the documents defining the company status, construction documents, and a copy of the act or the statement on the operation license.
+No. Procedure Time to complete Cost to complete company status, construction documents, and a copy of the act or the statement on the operation license.
 Relevant fees must also be paid.
 The State Registry of Real Estate registers the building (warehouse) within 20 days and provides the company with a private property right certificate.
 BuildCo will obtain the complete property right (ownership, order, and use) over the building (warehouse) from the date the certificate is registered.
-21 days AZN 305